Bed Bug Proactive

 - Transportation (train/bus/taxi) – 29 percent (21 percent in 2013)

 - Retail stores – 20 percent (15 percent in 2013)

 - Movie theaters – 16 percent (10 percent in 2013)

 What Bed Bug Bites Look Like

-Unfortunately you can’t know 100% if you have been bitten by a bed bug unless you can produce sample of the bug so it can be identified.
+Unfortunately, you can’t know 100% if you have been bitten by a bed bug unless you can produce a sample of the bug so it can be identified.
 However, bed bug bites tend to have similarities and patterns.
-They almost always move in a straight line down your skin (like they are at a buffet) and most people bitten tend to experience itching, sometimes mild or severe, depending on the individual person’s reaction to the bite.
+They almost always move in a straight line down your skin (like they are at a buffet) and most people bitten tend to experience itching, sometimes mild or severe, depending on the individual’s reaction to the bite.
 There are usually numerous bites in a line down a limb or another part of your body.
 If you have a singular, itchy bite, it most likely came from another type of pest.